Greg4cr/sbse-sigsoft-standard/README.md

 # Optimization Studies in SE (including Search-Based Software Engineering)
 <standard name="Optimization Studies in SE (including Search-Based Software Engineering)">

-Research studies that focus on the formulation of software engineering problems as search problems, and apply optimization techniques (e.g., metaheuristics and evolutionary algorithms) to solve such problems.
+Research studies that focus on the formulation of software engineering problems as search problems, and apply optimization techniques   to solve such problems.
+Note that there are many such optimization techniques (metaheuristic; numerical optimizers;  constraint solving theorem provers SAT,SMT,CSP; and other), some of which are stochastic.
 ## Application

 This standard applies to empirical studies that meet the following criteria: